-WARNING!
 MAKE CERTAIN THAT THE MACHINE IS DISCONNECTED FROM THE POWER SOURCE BEFORE PERFORMING ANY MAINTENANCE PROCEDURES

-CUTTER TIP REPLACEMENT - USE PAGE 19 FIG A FOR REFERENCE IF NECESSARY
+CUTTER TIP REPLACEMENT - USE PAGES 21 - 22 FOR REFERENCE IF NECESSARY

 MARNING: To prevent serious personal injury NEVER rotate the cutterhead by hand.
 Cutter tips are razor sharp!
-Always wear heavy leather gloves when handling the cuttherhead.
+Always wear heavy leather gloves when handling the cutterhead.
 Avoid touching the cutter insert by hand without protection.

-The 6" cutterhead is equipped with 12 indexable cutter inserts.
+The 10" cutterhead is equipped with 20 indexable 4-sided carbide cutter inserts.
 Each cutter insert can be rotated to reveal any one of its four cutting edges.
 Therefore, if one cutting edge becomes dull or damaged, simply rotate it 90° to reveal a fresh cutting edge.